dominiksalvet/asus-fan-control/contributing.md

 ## Test a new laptop

 If you want to test a new laptop and be declared its first tester, you should know that **none of asus-fan-control authors is responsible for possible damage** it can cause.
-Nevertheless, even in case of any problems, uninstalling asus-fan-control and reboot the system should help.
+Nevertheless, even in case of any problems, uninstalling asus-fan-control and rebooting the system should help.

 ### Basic configuration